yanzewei/shopping-list-backend/README.md

 Create the file named **.env** under the root directory.
 Because the environment variables of deployment and production are different, moreover,

-the production's database information is private, this file is ignored in git.
+the production's database information is private, this file should be ignored in git.

 The format should be like this: